 Delayed gastric emptying is a common complication of Whipple procedure.
 Similarly, anastomotic leaks pose significant morbidity to the patient.

-The diagnosis and management of pancreatic cancer is with a multidisciplinary team that consists of an oncologist, general surgeon, radiologist, pain specialist, gastroenterologist, palliative care nurse, and an internist.
+The diagnosis and management of pancreatic cancer is with an interprofessional team that consists of an oncologist, general surgeon, radiologist, pain specialist, gastroenterologist, palliative care nurse, and an internist.
 By far the majority of cases of pancreatic cancer are advanced at the time of presentation and these patients have a very short life expectancy.
 Palliative care and a pain specialist should be involved in the care of these patients.
-Education of the family is key because survival is severely reduced in most patients.
+Coordination of education of the family by the palliative nurse or provider is key because survival is severely reduced in most patients.
 The surgery for pancreatic cancer is complex and technically demanding.
 Even those who undergo successful resection may develop serious life-threatening complications which may alter the quality of life.
 (Level V)

 |||Kanno A,Masamune A,Hanada K,Kikuyama M,Kitano M, Advances in Early Detection of Pancreatic Cancer.
 Diagnostics (Basel, Switzerland).
 2019 Feb 5; [PubMed PMID: 30764550]|

 |||Betés M,González Vázquez S,Bojórquez A,Lozano MD,Echeveste JI,García Albarrán L,Muñoz Navas M,Súbtil JC, Metastatic tumors in the pancreas: the role of endoscopic ultrasound-guided fine-needle aspiration.
 Revista espanola de enfermedades digestivas : organo oficial de la Sociedad Espanola de Patologia Digestiva.
 2019 Feb 11; [PubMed PMID: 30746956]|